wso2/docs-is/en/asgardeo/docs/complete-guides/nodejs/add-login-and-logout.md

 ## Log Out

-Now that users can sign in and sign up, they'll need a way to sign out.
+Now that users can sign in to the application, they'll need a way to sign out.

 Open `routes/auth.js` file and add the following route below the `/oauth2/redirect` route configuration: